 He has immensely contributed to public debates using his knowledge and intelligence.
 He was an original thinker on several national issues in the public domain.
 This earned him respect at various international gatherings of scholars, more than most conventional academics.
 He was described as a foremost Muslim thinker in Nigeria.
 He is fearless and consistent in his arguments.

-During his tenure as a Governor of the Central Bank of Nigeria (CBN), the Financial Times of London awarded him with the Central Bank Governor of the Year, Global and Africa Year 2011.
-Another area in which he excelled more than any other Governor of the Central Bank of Nigeria is generating revenue and corporate social responsibility.
+During his tenure as a Governor of the Central Bank of Nigeria (CBN), the Financial Times of London awarded him with the Central Bank Governor of the Year, Global and Africa in the year 2011.
+Another area in which he excelled more than any other governor of the Central Bank of Nigeria is in generating revenue and corporate social responsibility.
 His success could be attributed to good management practices and financial prudence.

-Under the Fiscal Responsibility Act of the Central Bank the organization is required to contribute 80% of its earnings to the Federation Account as noted earlier.
-He was commended by the National Assembly for making contribution far beyond expectations for example in 2008 before he became the Governor, the Central Bank contributed N8 billion while in 2013 the CBN under him contributed N159 billion.
-From the earnings of the CBN the organization made contributions to distressed individuals and Educational Institutions across the country.
+Under the Fiscal Responsibility Act of the Central Bank, the organization is required to contribute 80% of its earnings to the Federation Account as noted earlier.
+He was commended by the National Assembly for making contributions far beyond expectations.
+For example, in 2008 before he became the Governor, the Central Bank contributed N8 billion, while in 2013 the CBN under him contributed N159 billion.
+From the earnings of the CBN, the organization made contributions to distressed individuals and educational institutions across the country.